lucasbrito34/Classification-model-to-identify-flood/README.md

 ## Step 2

-Pre-processing of data with treatment of missing values, balancing of the data and also aggregation of heterogeneous data available in this Git in the folder Pre_ Processamento.
+Preprocessing of data with treatment of missing values, balancing of the data and also aggregation of heterogeneous data available in this Git in the folder Pre_ Processamento

 ## Step 3